-In Northern Ontario, there are generally three types of water.
+In Northwestern Ontario, there are generally three types of water.
 Some lakes are so clear that you can see the bottom 80 feet down.
-Other shallow lakes can me murky or muddy for days or weeks after a big storm.
+Other shallow lakes can be murky or muddy for days or weeks after a big storm.
 Many lakes have a wine-red color, which is caused by dissolved iron in the water.
 With clear water, the red and silver color works best.
 With muddy or iron-rich water, a yellow Five-of-Diamonds DareDevil seems to work better.
-In muddy or iron-rich water, rattle baits are even better as the pike can locate the lure by sound.
+In muddy or iron-rich water, rattle baits are even better as the Pike can locate the lure by sound.

 Musky and Northern Pike look very similar.
 Did you know that they are not genetically related?
 They look the same because they evolved in similar environments.
 Walleye (Yellow Pickerel) and the Yellow Perch are related even though they look very different.